dhrn/flutter-mono-repo/README.md

 # flutter-mono-repo

-This is example flutter monorepo with a real time example.
+This is flutter monorepo with a real time example.
 This reposiary using [Melos](https://github.com/invertase/melos) to manage the multiple apps and library.
 This structure is inspired from the [Nx workspace](https://nx.dev/).

 # How to run ?
 ```